AlfrescoArchive/alfresco-anaxes-shipyard/docs/guidelines/README.md

 A [decision](../adrs/0002-docker-registry-for-internal-and-protected-images.md) has been made to store all internal and protected images in [Quay.io](https://quay.io).
 All publicly accessible images will be stored in [Docker Hub](https://hub.docker.com).

-Stable, released images will be stored in an "alfresco" namespace, in-development images will be stored in an "alfresco-incubator" namespace.

 Access to Quay can be requested via a BDE ticket.

 As with code artifacts stored on Nexus, Enterprise customers are entitled to access the released protected images.
 The customer must first create an account on Quay.io and supply the username.
-A BDE ticket can then be raised to give the customer access to the "alfresco" namespace.
+Granting customer access to Quay can also be requested via a BDE ticket but it should be noted that inviting a customer to a team adds them to the Alfresco organization, inviting them to an individual repository is therefore recommended.

 Credentials for pushing to both Quay and Docker Hub are provided via variables in Bamboo, credentials from individual user accounts should never be used in scripts or build plans.